Adnan-Kagdi/Spotify-Clone/README.md

 # Spotify UI
-This was a spotify UI interface done using HTML and CSS
+spotify User interface using HTML and CSS